AlexxIT/go2rtc/README.md

 - use the **cloud password**, this is not the RTSP password! you do not need to add a login!
 - you can also use UPPERCASE MD5 hash from your cloud password with `admin` username
 - some new camera firmwares require SHA256 instead of MD5
+- Note: in some cases you might have to disable the per camera login and/or disable 2FA on your account.

 ```yaml
 streams: